jonatan-kazmierczak/articles/pandemic-2020.md

 Examples:
 - people don't shake hands nor embrace each other
 - people don't meet personally - even with own parents/children and close family members and even on such important occasions as funeral
-- no travelling to other locations
+- no (or very limited) travelling to other locations
 - no cultural events, i.e. cinema film projections, artistic performances and shows
 - no big sport events, i.e. olympics, international championships
 - schools and other places are closed